sheenapatel262/dsc180b_B12_1_website.github.io/_posts/2017-01-01-graph-construction.md

 title:  "Graph Construction"
 layout: post
 ---
-Explore the diverse representations of highway networks through distinct graph structures, each tailored with unique edge connections and node features.
+Explore the diverse representations of highway networks through distinct graph structures, each tailored with unique **edge connections** and **node features**.
 Dive into the dynamics of traffic flow across various time frames within a unified structural framework.

 ## Nodes